 Wired Telecommunications Services Business License in Dubai

 As the UAE accelerates its digital infrastructure ambitions under Vision 2031, Dubai's wired telecommunications sector is emerging as one of the most strategically valuable ICT segments for international investors and operators.
-Obtaining a Wired Telecommunications Services Business Licence (Activity Code 6110) at Dubai South Business Hub Free Zone gives operators a compliant, cost-efficient base to deliver fixed-line, broadband, and data transmission services across the region.
+Obtaining a Wired Telecommunications Services Business License (Activity Code 6110) at Dubai South Business Hub Free Zone gives operators a compliant, cost-efficient base to deliver fixed-line, broadband, and data transmission services across the region.

 Key Stats at a Glance

-Activity Code: 6110 | Category: ICT | Licence Type: Business Licence
+Activity Code: 6110 | Category: ICT | License Type: Business License

 Foreign ownership: 100% permitted with no local sponsor required